andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 Surprisingly, a large number of instances exhibit 0 allocated properties, so perhaps the `props` container itself can be lazily instantiated.

-I encourage everyone to test their JavaFX application with one of the branches and observe
+I encourage everyone to test their JavaFX application with one of the branches and observe:

-- the reduction of memory footprint
+- the reduction of memory footprint or lack thereof
 - any changes in performance
 - any differences in the usage statistics